It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 5. Seal Cracks and Crevices

-You’ll also want to find and seal up any cracks and crevices where the beetles might be able to sneak into your home.
+You’ll also want to find and seal any cracks and crevices where the beetles can sneak into your home.

 6. Light Traps